 The most outstanding part of the temple is nine stupas designed similarly as in Borobudur’s.
 Lies on the top, the stupas become a unique, identical icon that belongs to Sari temple.
 They are arranged in three straight lines, decorates the whole top.
 Making the temple stands precisely eight-teen meters tall.

 This eight-teen meters building is covered with Bajralepa.
 The ‘diamond plaster’ made with a white egg, plant sap, and fine lime.
 It is the same plaster used in the same neighborhood temple Kalasan.
 It takes centuries to see some parts of the construction aging with some falling apart.

 Another Buddhist legacy stands stunningly here are 36 reliefs of Bodhisattva.
 Carved beautifully on every side of the temple.
 In Buddhism, Bodhisattva is more than just a name.
 It’s an image of Buddha-to-be persons.
 A stage when a person finally finds enlightenment.

-In addition to its philosophy, Bodhisattva doctrine in Buddhism also leads to seeking Buddhahood.
+In addition to its philosophy, the Bodhisattva doctrine in Buddhism also leads to seeking Buddhahood.
 In Buddhism, an enlightened person can lead and guide another person to enlightenment.
 Just as the Buddhist principle to put others first before one’s self.
 That is also the main reason why there are always Bodhisattva statues in temples.

 Aside from the wall carvings, two Kalamakara sculptures decorate gorgeously in the windows.
 While Kalamakara in other temples pictured as dark, scary demons.
 Sari temple’s Kalamakara is different.
 Here, the figure of Kalamakara didn’t have strong jawbones.

 The Kalamakara sculpture also decorates inside the temple, at the niche frames.
 It sticks along with the carvings of tendrils.
 In Buddhism, tendrils are some part of the offerings.
 The plants have a hidden philosophy.
 Aside from its pretty shape in the carvings.